 For secure ranging with HRP UWB PHY, RFRAMES without PHR and payload may be used.
 These are called NHD (no header no data) frames.
 The time structure of the NHD secure ranging round shall be as shown in Figure 14.
 In addition to the Ranging Control Period and the Ranging Period, NHD ranging structure may include optional Request exchange period and/or a Measurement Report period.
 The controller may request certain information (e.g. AOA, reply time, or round trip time measurements) from the controlees participating in the ranging exchange.
-This request from the controller may be part of upper layer protocol or through and an out of band mechanism.
-Additionally, the controller may send its request in-band as part of the RCM or in a separate message in the optional Request Exchange period.
+This request from the controller may carried through out of band mechanism.
+Additionally, the controller may send its request in-band as part of the RCM, e.g., NHD Ranging Request Angle-of-Arrvial IE, NHD Ranging Request Reply Time IE or NHD Ranging Request Round-Trip Measurement IE defined in Section 7.4.4, or in a separate message in the optional Request Exchange period.

-Controlees may send their requests though an upper layer protocol or an out of band mechanism to desired ranging devices.
+Controlees may send their requests though an out of band mechanism to desired ranging devices.
 Or they can send requests to controller via next higher layer, and controller broadcasts requests of controlees via RCM.
 Or request IEs of controlees can be inserted in dedicated data frames/messages of the Ranging Exchange period.